Quick Answer

 - Callable bonds benefit issuers, who call when rates fall; price compression near the call price is negative convexity.

-- Yield to maturity (YTM) = total annualized return if held to maturity with coupons reinvested at the YTM rate.
+- YTM = annualized return if held to maturity, coupons reinvested at the YTM rate.

-- Yield to call (YTC) = total annualized return if called at the first call date, using the call price and years to call.
+- YTC = annualized return if called at the first call date, using the call price and years to call.

 Key formulas:

-Duration drivers: longer maturity → higher duration; lower coupon → higher duration; lower yield → higher duration.
+Duration drivers: longer maturity, lower coupon, and lower yield all raise duration.
 A bond with duration 7 loses roughly 7% if rates rise 1%.

 - Yield ordering flips by price.
-Discount bonds climb (Nominal < CY < YTM < YTC); premium bonds reverse.
 Mixing up the direction is the classic trap.

 - For premium callable bonds, use YTC, not YTM, as the relevant yield; the issuer will likely call.

 - Modified duration ignores embedded options.
-For callable bonds you MUST use effective duration, which is SHORTER than modified duration because the call compresses the bond's life when rates fall.
+Callable bonds need effective duration, which is SHORTER because the call compresses the bond's life when rates fall.

 - Downgrade = price falls, yield rises; upgrade = price rises, yield falls.
-A drop from BBB to BB ("falling angel") can force institutional selling and a sharp decline.
+A drop from BBB to BB ("fallen angel") can force institutional selling and a sharp decline.

 - During a recession, credit spreads WIDEN even if Treasury yields fall, so corporate prices can drop while Treasury prices rise.
-Do not confuse rate moves with spread moves.
+Rate moves are not spread moves.

 - Ratings measure credit risk only (default likelihood), NOT interest rate, liquidity, or market risk.